KievTrans/ds-docs-api-v3/README.md

 Each request must include the `api-key` header containing your API key.

 Each API key has a whitelist of allowed domains and IPs.
-Before the integration you must provide the following information to administrator:
+Before the integration you must provide the following information to administrator's email along with the website name:

 1. A list of domains of the `redirect_url` (up to 3 domains).
 2. A list of domains of the `callback_url` (up to 3 domains).